Psalm 3

 Psalm 3:6

-I will not fear the tens of thousands drawn up against me on every side.
+I am not afraid of the tens of thousands set against me on every side.

 Because of the fact that he knows that God sustains him, it does not matter how many join forces against him.
 The Creator of all things is on his side and He has the power to handle the situation.
 The same is true for us as children of God in that we do not have anything to fear no matter how bad the situation appears in our sight.